knappmk/tensorflow-builder/README.md

 - The compilation can take very long depending on your parameters
 - The final file can be found in the `wheels` folder
 - Tested TensorFlow build configurations can be found [here](https://www.tensorflow.org/install/source#tested_build_configurations)
+- If you want an optimized build for your machine only change parameter `CC_OPT_FLAGS` to `-march=native` and set `TF_CUDA_COMPUTE_CAPABILITIES` to match your GPU
+- For CPU optimization flags have a look at the [GNU Compiler Options](https://gcc.gnu.org/onlinedocs/gcc-5.5.0/gcc/x86-Options.html#x86-Options)
+- For GPU compute capabilities you can have a look at the [CUDA Wikipedia article](https://en.wikipedia.org/wiki/CUDA#GPUs_supported)

 ## Procedure